Day 2: Wednesday 26 November

 Hear from two hospices who are piloting a new Greener Palliative Care Award developed by the Palliative Care Sustainability Network.

-You'll hear how hospices are making changes to their clinical practice to lessen their environmental impact, and be part of a discussion around the benefits and barriers to this.
+Find out how hospices are making changes to their clinical practice to lessen their environmental impact, and be part of a discussion around the benefits and barriers to this.

 Speakers: